-Visiting the incredible ruins at Ephesus is one of the best things you can do in Turkey.
+Visiting Ephesus in Turkey is one of the best things you can do in Turkey.
 Exploring Ephesus is high on the list for many travellers to this beautiful country, with the ancient ruins drawing more than 2 million visitors.

 I went as a seven year old and have fond memories of clambering over the rocks and exploring the vast ruins.
 So when I returned during my two-week trip around Turkey, I made sure to visit again.

-Planning a day at Ephesus – Essential Things to Know
+Visiting Ephesus in Turkey – Essential Things to Know

 The great city of Ephesus was built in the 10th century BC during the Classical Greek Era.
 It is estimated that at one point, as many as 225,000 people lived there.